largecats/blog/_posts/2019-06-17-build-blog.md

 **4. Install Ruby**

 Download and install Ruby with devkit [here](https://rubyinstaller.org/downloads/).
+Settings in this blog works with rubyinstaller-devkit-2.6.3-1-x64.

 **5. Install Jekyll**